 Some of those sites, like Kay Moor, Nuttallburg and Thurmond, were preserved when New River Gorge National River was created.

 Nature has reclaimed much of what was destroyed during the decades of intense industrial use at New River.
 Continuous swaths of mature hillside and bottomland forests line both sides of the gorge, broken up only with daunting cliffs, wetlands and the occasional building or ruin.

 New River Gorge is renowned for its recreational opportunities, such as bird watching, cycling, fishing, hiking, hunting, rock climbing, and whitewater rafting.
+Fly fishing is one of the most popular activities on the New River.
+You must have a West Virginia fishing license if you plan to fish in the park.
+Bring your fly fishing combo kit to enjoy a quality fishing experience.
+You can catch bass, walleye, crappie, muskellunge, carp, bluegill, or flathead and channel catfish.
+Fall and spring are the best times to fish the New River.
 The lower gorge of the New River is acclaimed as a premier whitewater rafting location with Class III to Class V rapids, obstructed by large boulders and powered by massive currents, crosscurrents and hydraulics.
 The upper gorge is less challenging, with Class I to Class III rapids for whitewater canoeing.